Choose your privacy settings

-- About this feature: In cases where the web address does not resolve or a connection cannot be made, you can get suggestions of alternative webpages that are similar to the one you're trying to reach.
+- About this feature: When you can’t connect to a webpage, you can get suggestions for alternative pages similar to the one you're trying to reach.

-- Information that is sent: Whenever the web address does not resolve or a connection cannot be made, the browser sends Google the URL of the page you're trying to reach in order to offer you suggestions.
+- Information that is sent: Chrome sends Google the URL of the page you're trying to reach in order to offer you suggestions.

 - Learn more about navigation error suggestions

-- Information that is sent: If your default search engine provides a prediction service, the browser sends the text you type in the address bar to your default search engine in order to retrieve predicted searches and web addresses.
-This information is then displayed in the address bar menu.
-If Google is your default search engine, this text will be logged according to the logging policies for Omnibox Predictions and Chrome Instant.
+- Information that is sent: If your default search engine provides a prediction service, the browser sends the text you type in the address bar to your default search engine.
+If Google is your default search engine, this text will be logged according to the logging policies for Omnibox Predictions.

-- Learn more about the address bar prediction service and Chrome Instant.
+- Learn more about the address bar prediction service.